-Saint Denis was the bishop of Paris.
-He was killed together with his companions Rusticus and Eleutherius for their faith in the 3rd-century during the persecution of the emperor Decius.
+St Denis was the bishop of Paris.
+He was killed together with his companions Rusticus and Eleutherius for their faith in the 3rd century during the persecution of Roman Emperor Decius.

 |Saint Denis, Bishop and Companions, Martyrs Biography|

 |Date of Birth||3rd-century|

 |Profession||Bishop of Paris|

 |Patron Saint of||

 The name Denis is derived from the Latin name Dionysius and from Greek Dionysios.

 St Denis was sent by Pope Fabian from Italia to convert Gaul in the third century.
 Together with six other missionaries, they went to a city called Lutetia which in the modern world became Paris.
 St Denis was appointed as the Bishop of Paris.
 They settled near the River Seine.

 He and his companions began their work of converting people back to the Christian faith and they did this so effectively that many people became Christians.